-- Local Audit – Local relevancy of your website is the cornerstone to all small business owners.
-With this audit you’ll gain access to data on important areas of local optimization.
-It should include reports on local listings, citations, onsite/offsite activity, local search results and reviews.
+- Local Audit – Local relevancy of your website is the cornerstone of all small business owners.
+With this audit, you’ll gain access to data on important areas of local optimization.
+It should include reports on local listings, citations, onsite/offsite activity, local search results, and reviews.

 To help save you time, I’ve included the following links to a few wonderful SEO auditing software programs.

 3. Local SEO

 Local SEO is focused on providing results that are relevant to a searcher based on their current location.
 Particularly important for small businesses, they need their website to appear in local searches for their targeted audience.
 Local online demand for products and services is missed without a local SEO strategy.
 Below are some worthy links about discovering the importance and value of local SEO including links for local SEO statistics.